Skip to content

 3.3 Based on your consent,

 Art.
 6 para.
 1 p.
-1 lit. a DSGVO
+1 lit. a GDPR

 Insofar as you have given us consent to process personal data for certain purposes (e.g. inclusion of your contact details in our freelancer pool, sending newsletters, advertising approaches by telephone, e-mail, SMS, etc.), this processing is lawful on the basis of your consent.